Ever wonder why children disobey? Or specifically why your kid does the opposite of what the Bible instructs, encourages, and commands?

 Nurture is using rewards and consequences to structure the child’s behavior.
 Read Hebrews 12:5–11.

 Admonition is loving instruction with warning, caution, and rebuke.
 It involves talking with your child about her disobedience, hugging her, and searching the Bible together for God’s instruction.
 Read Deuteronomy 6:4–7.
 A proper balance of nurture and admonition helps your child’s heart respond to God’s heart all the days of his life.

 Did you identify a motivation for your child’s or teen’s disobedience?
 If so, you are on your way to godly parenting.
 If you’re unsure, ask God to reveal to you what’s happening in your child’s heart.

-God wants you to proactively zero in to your child’s heart and train him or her to honor him.
-Teach your child to know God and to love him.
+God wants you to proactively zero in on your child’s heart and train him or her to honor Him.
+Teach your child to know God and to love Him.
 Teach your child how to obey.

 COUNSELING: Sometimes reading a book on parenting isn’t enough.
 Sometimes it’s helpful to speak with a caring biblical counselor regarding solutions to the problems.
-Biblical Counseling Center has three locations in the Chicago area and we offer counseling by Skype too.
-Our counselors have counseled people living in Australia, China, Switzerland, Germany, the U.K., and other nations as well as all over the United States and Canado.
+Biblical Counseling Center has three locations in the Chicago area and we also offer counseling by Skype.
+Our counselors have counseled people living in Australia, China, Switzerland, Germany, the U.K., and other nations as well as all over the United States and Canada.

 Contact us today for more information or to make an appointment.